drizzle-team/brocli/README.md

     `true` | `Promise<true>` if you consider event processed
     `false` | `Promise<false>` to redirect event to default theme

+-   `globals` - global options that could be processed in `hook`
+:warning: - positionals are not allowed in `globals`
+:warning: - names and aliases must not overlap with options of commands

--   `hook(event: EventType, command: Command)` - function that's used to execute code before and after every command's `transform` and `handler` execution
+-   `hook(event: EventType, command: Command, options: TypeOf<typeof globals>)` - function that's used to execute code before and after every command's `transform` and `handler` execution

 ### Additional functions